LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Strategic goals are concrete specifications of how this mission is to be fulfilled within a certain, usually longer, period of time.
 Such goals are set by the management of the facility.
 The strategic, long-term goals of a health care facility are also called business goals.
-The term “business goal” should not be understood in a purely profit-oriented or economic way, which means focusing on financial gain only.
+The term "business goal" should not be understood in a purely profit-oriented or economic way, which means focusing on financial gain only.
 Instead, as health care facilities should serve the needs of individual patients and of society, we should understand business goals as all goals of a health care facility that reflect its mission in patient care, research, and education.
 Health care facilities aim to provide efficient, high-quality health care.
 They may thus define, for example, one or more of the following business goals as their strategic, long-term goals: